lern-fair-file-sharing/.github/DOCUMENTATION.md

 cd backend
 ```

-#### 2. Configure envrionment variables
+#### 2. Configure environment variables
 Create a .env file with the following variables:
 ```
 NCUSR=<nextcloud-user>
 NCPW=<nextcloud-password>
 ```
-An examplary .env file is included, but pleae don't use this in a production environment.
+An exemplary .env file is included, but please don't use this in a production environment.

-#### 3. Set NextCloud secrets
+#### 3. Set Nextcloud secrets
-Inside the ``./secrets/`` folder create the following files:
+Inside the ``./secrets/`` folder, create the following files:
-- ``nextcloud_admin_password.txt``: In here put the admin password
+- ``nextcloud_admin_password.txt``: In here, put the admin password
-- ``nextcloud_admin_user.txt``: In here put the admin user name
+- ``nextcloud_admin_user.txt``: In here, put the admin username
-- ``postgres_db.txt``: In here put the database name "postgresdb"
+- ``postgres_db.txt``: In here, put the database name "postgresdb"
-- ``postgres_password.txt``: In here put the postgres user password
+- ``postgres_password.txt``: In here, put the postgres user password
-- ``postgres_user.txt``: In here simply the postgres user name
+- ``postgres_user.txt``: In here, simply put the postgres username

-Examplary secrets are included, but pleae don't use them in a production environment.
+Exemplary secrets are included, but please don't use them in a production environment.

 ### 🚀 Run backend
 #### 1. Start containers:
 ```bash
 docker compose up
 ```
-After this the NextCloud instance will be starting and the admin user automatically created.
+After this, the Nextcloud instance will start, and the admin user will automatically be created.
-You can visit NextCloud at [http://localhost:8080](http://localhost:8080) (or whatever port you specified) and register as the admin.
+You can visit Nextcloud at [http://localhost:8080](http://localhost:8080) (or whatever port you specified) and register as the admin.

-#### 2. Initialize examplary folder structure:
+#### 2. Initialize exemplary folder structure:
-Our application requires a specific folder structure which contains dummy files (see [./initial-setup/example-folder-structure/](https://github.com/lern-fair-file-sharing/backend/tree/master/inital-setup/example-folder-structure)).
-To create it execute the script [initialization.py](https://github.com/lern-fair-file-sharing/backend/blob/master/initialization.py).
+Our application requires a specific folder structure that contains dummy files (see [./initial-setup/example-folder-structure/](https://github.com/lern-fair-file-sharing/backend/tree/master/inital-setup/example-folder-structure)).
+To create it, execute the script [initialization.py](https://github.com/lern-fair-file-sharing/backend/blob/master/initialization.py).
 Make sure you have the [requests](https://pypi.org/project/requests/) package installed.
 ```bash
 python ./initialization.py
 ```

-As long as you don't delete the container and volumes, you don't have to do these steps everytime you want to use this.
-Just start docker and the backend will start automatically.
-But if you need to reset the NextCloud instance use the following command:
+As long as you don't delete the container and volumes, you don't have to do these steps every time you want to use this.
+Just start Docker, and the backend will start automatically.
+But if you need to reset the Nextcloud instance, use the following command:
 ```bash
 docker compose down -v
 ```